-E. coli bacteria causes more than 80% of all urinary tract infections.
-Surprisingly, E. coli actually permanently resides in your lower intestines.
-And to put it simple: your poop is full of E.coli and there are always some around your ass hole.
+E. coli bacteria cause more than 80% of all urinary tract infections.
+Surprisingly, E. coli reside in your lower intestines.
+And to put it simply: your poop is full of E.coli and there are always some bacteria around your anus.

 How sex causes UTI

 It is pretty easy to get a urinary tract infection (UTI) during sex.
-Anything that brings bacteria in contact with the genitals and/or urethra (this is where you pee from) can cause a UTI.
+Any activity that brings bacteria in contact with the genitals and urethra can cause a UTI.
 Sex causes UTIs because during sex there is a higher chance for bacteria to enter your urethra.

 Three engineers are discussing what kind of an engineer God is.
 A mechanical engineer says: “God must be a mechanical engineer, look at all the complex mechanisms of the body!”.
 An electric engineer argues: “No, he must be an electrical engineer!
 Humans operate due to electric impulses from the brain!”.
 A civil engineer concludes: “For what I know, God is definitely not a civil engineer: why did he put a waste line near the recreational area?”

-#1 Bacteria move from your ass hole to your vagina
+#1 Bacteria move from your anus to your vagina

 #2 Imbalanced vaginal flora allows bacteria to grow

-If woman’s vaginal flora is not healthy enough to expel the invaders, the E. coli will grow and multiply in the vagina.
-If later she will be sexually active again, some of the vaginal discharge could be moved “up the line” towards her clitoris and the urethra opening (aka “the hole she pees from”).
+If your vaginal flora is not healthy enough to expel the invaders, the E. coli will grow and multiply in the vagina.

-If E. coli finds it’s way to the urethra it will eventually move up, towards the bladder, where the conditions for it’s growth are perfect!
-E. coli bacteria will attach itself to the bladder lining and will start to multiply at a crazy speed.
-Next thing she knows – it is painful to pee, she might have some blood in the urine, and overall feels crappy!
+E. coli bacteria will attach themselves to the bladder lining and will start to multiply at a crazy speed.
+Next thing you know- it is painful to pee, there is blood in the urine, and you are feeling crappy.

-#4 Some methods of contraception increase your chances to contract a UTI
+#4 Contraception increases your chances to contract a UTI

-There are other ways how E. coli can travel to your vagina
+There are other ways how E. coli can travel to your urethra

 - Wiping from back to front: The more you expose your genitals to fecal matter (poop!) the higher the chances to infect yourself.